yifeixie3/yifeixie3.github.io/_pages/about.md

   - /about.html
 ---

 I am currently a final-year PhD student at School of Informatics in University of Edinburgh, I am supervised by  Prof. [Tiejun Ma](https://www.research.ed.ac.uk/en/persons/tiejun-ma) and Prof. [Jane Hillston](https://homepages.inf.ed.ac.uk/jeh/).
 Before that, I completed a BSc in Mathematics at Lanzhou University and an MSc in Statistics and Operational Research at University of Edinburgh.
-My PhD work focus on **building scalable and efficent distributed network via optimization methods**.
-During my PhD research, I have applied stochastic optimization methods to enhance the peroformance of parallel Byzantine consensus network, which is primarily used in blockchain.
+My PhD work focus on **building scalable and efficient distributed network via optimization methods**.
+For this topic, I have applied stochastic optimization methods to enhance the performance of parallel Byzantine consensus network, which is primarily used in blockchain.

 My research interests lie primarily in **OR** and **AI**, leveraging methodologies from **optimization**, **deep learning**, **reinforcement learning**, and **statistics**.
 I am particularly focused on **optimization and decision-making under uncertainty** in the context of distributed networks, supply chain management, multimodal learning, and large language models.